elosoarcade/eoa-smallbees/README.md

-# smallbees
+# Small Bees
-Minecraft add-on that reduces the size of small mobs such as bees, axolotls, etc.
+Minecraft add-on that reduces the size of small mobs such as bees, axolotls, spiders and frogs.